Definition and Example of Fractional-Reserve Banking

 If a country has a central bank, it is generally given the authority to influence the money supply and implement other policies to help the economy.
 One of a central bank's tools is setting a requirement for banks to hold a specific amount in reserve to meet liabilities or sudden demands for cash.

-The supply of money grows when banks show money as deposits while simultaneously lending the funds out as loans.
-When you deposit money into your account, the bank shows 100 percent of the money in your account balance.
-But the bank is allowed to lend 90 percent of your deposit to other customers.
-So this almost doubles the amount of "money" in the economy.
+The supply of money grows when banks use funds held in accounts while simultaneously lending them out as loans.
+For example, when you deposit money into your account, the bank shows 100% of it in your account, but it is allowed to lend some of it to other customers.
+This acts to increase the amount of money in the economy.

-As an illustration, assume we create a brand new economy and you add the first $1,000 to the system.
+To illustrate how it works, suppose you create a brand-new economy, and you add the first $1,000 to the system.